 The literary search process was carried out from February to April 2024 and was developed based on Web of Science, Scopus, PubMed, Lilacs, Ebsco, Scielo, and Google Scholar, covering scientific articles from various to the present.
-The descriptors (MeSH Terms) were used: "Temporomandibular joint.
-Temporomandibular disorder.
-Clinical studies.
+The descriptors (MeSH Terms)

+used: "Temporomandibular were joint. disorder.
+Temporomandibular Clinical studies.
 Customized prostheses.
 Prefabricated prostheses", and using the Boolean "and" between the MeSH terms and "or" between historical discoveries.